Part of Running a Family Office Under $100M

 How to calculate it:

 Start with explicit fees.
 What does your wealth manager charge?
-UK wealth management fees typically range from 1% to 1.5% of AUM annually, with the median at around 1%.
+UK wealth management fees typically range from 1% to 1.5% of AUM annually, with the median around 1%.
 Find your exact number.
 What do you pay your tax advisor annually?
 Your accountant?
 Your solicitors for ongoing work?
 Entity maintenance and registered agents?

+Add fund costs.
+Every fund you're in has an expense ratio.
+For index funds and ETFs, these have fallen dramatically—Morningstar's 2024 US Fund Fee Study shows asset-weighted average expense ratios of just 0.11% for passive funds and 0.34% across all US mutual funds and ETFs.
+Actively managed equity funds average around 0.60%.
+UK equivalents are similar.
 For PE and hedge funds, there's typically a management fee of 1.5-2% plus carried interest of 15-20% of profits above a hurdle rate (usually 8%).
 According to Callan's 2024 Private Equity Fees and Terms Study, buyout funds averaged 1.74% management fees, and venture capital funds averaged closer to 2.5%.
 You might not see these as line items—they're deducted before you see returns—but you're paying them.

 Add transactional costs.
 Trading commissions, if any.
 FX spreads on currency conversions.
 Bid-ask spreads on less liquid investments.
 These don't show up as fees, but they're real costs.